 “What we play is life.” – Louis Armstrong said that.
 We say “What we dance is life.”
 The music and the dance are one.
 We are an expression of the music as we move our bodies to the beat.
 Playing or dancing this music is about life – learning how to feel deeply and express honestly in the moment what is deep down inside of us, sharing our own ideas whilst listening to those around us share theirs, and finding the common ground and celebrating that.

-As Dawn Hampton so wisely urged us in her talks she gave around the world: “Feel the beat.”
+As the incomparable Dawn Hampton so wisely urged us in her talks she gave around the world: “Feel the beat.”
 Let’s feel the beat.
 That swing beat is the heartbeat of jazz and it’s the heartbeat of our dance.
 After all, the heart’s rhythm is a swing beat.
 It’s no wonder that we connect so viscerally to this music!

 So what does it mean to swing?
 In dance and in life?
 Come explore your swing dancing, your expression of life.
 Contemplate how dancing and learning to move and groove to the this swinging beat tells us much about life: freedom, communication, expression, being present, listening to others, sharing, pushing limits.